9 Best Things To Do In France In The Fall

 • October is a great time for wildlife spotting, including ibex and marmots.

-Visiting the Loire Valley Castles in Autumn Colors
+Visiting the Loire Valley Castles

 The Loire Valley is home to some of France’s most beautiful castles, including Château de Chambord, Château de Chenonceau, and Château de Villandry.
 In fall, the surrounding gardens turn golden and red, making it a beautiful time to visit.